freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HtmlStimulus.md

 ## HtmlStimulus() Constructor

-This default constructor starts with a size which will be valid in case an experiment designer has not set any size.
+This default constructor starts with a default size.

 ```csharp
 public HtmlStimulus();